Recycling symbols explained

 Remember: not all packaging will have a recycling label but this doesn't mean you can't recycle it.
-If you're not sure what you can recycle in your area, check the Recycling Locator.

-The following recycling symbols can be found on a variety of packaging and explain a range of information: whether or not an item can be recycled, how to dispose of the item, or if it's made of recycled material.
+The following symbols can be found on a variety of packaging and explain a range of information: whether or not an item can be recycled, how to dispose of the item, or if it's made of recycled material.

 The Green Dot

-Identifies the type of plastic resin used to make the item by providing a 'Resin Identification Code'.
+This identifies the type of plastic resin used to make the item by providing a 'Resin Identification Code'.
 It is represented with a 'chasing arrows' symbol surrounding a a number between 1 and 7 that defines the resin used.

-The item is made of recyclable aluminium.
+This symbol indicates that the item is made from recyclable aluminium.

-The product is made of recyclable steel.
+This symbol means that the product is made of steel.

-The 'seedling' is the registered trademark of European Bioplastics.
 Products certified to be industrially compostable according to the European standard EN 13432/14955 may bear the 'seedling' logo.